mariuslungu97/recipe-searching-web-app/README.md

 # recipe-searching-web-app

-## Live Website Link:
+### Live Website Link:
 https://festive-noyce-baf968.netlify.com/#47746

-A recipe searching web application created using Javascript ES6+, HTML and CSS as a front-end infrastructure.
+Description: A recipe searching web application created using Javascript ES6+, HTML and CSS as a front-end infrastructure.

 NPM has been also used to install Webpack, a module bundler used to compile all the Javascript modules in a single file, and to setup a "dev" environment for live-testing.